 See Deribasovskaya Street

 Especially in the summer, this pedestrian street is full of music, shops and street food, all nestled between gorgeous Neoclassic architecture.
-It’s a must see!
+If you love elegant houses and pretty architecture, it’s a must see.

 Walk Along The Harbor